wgalbraith/280/docs_student/center-variation.md

 ## Standard Deviation

 The standard deviation is a measure of how far the data values are typically from the mean.
 When we refer to the standard deviation from sample data, we will use the notation $s$.
 We will calculate this value using technology.
 The standard deviation is most useful when the mean is a good measure of the center.
 When the mean is not a good measure of center, we will rely on other measures of variation, e.g. the interquartile range.
+When we refer the standard deviation of a sample, we use the notation $s$.

+## The $z$-score of a data value

+We can use the standard deviation to help us understand how unusual a value $x$ is with respect to the set values for a quantitative variable.
+The $z$-score is computed $$z=\frac{x-\bar{x}}{s}$$

+The $z$-score is the number of standard devations the data value $x$ is from the mean $\bar{x}$.

 ## Interquartile Range